anautonell/emasuriano.github.io/src/pages/articles/UnderstandingNewContextAPI/index.md

 Context is another way of sharing information between parents and children (like props).
 You could say that using props is `explicit` communication, while Context is `implicit` Communication.

 When an application starts to grow, you will end up having more components that also start to share more information between them.
-When this happened is common to start seeing the `DrillingProps` problem, which is a component passing down lots of props just to give access to component below of it :slightly_frowning_face:
+When this happened is common to start seeing the `Prop Drilling` problem, which consist on components passing down lots of props just to give access to component below of it :slightly_frowning_face:

 This is when Context helps us!
 By removing those props chain between component, we end up with a more readable and understandable code :thumbsup: